tabreturn/pycon-2025/marp_slidedeck/slidedeck.md

 ## Assessment > GenAI Challenges & Opportunities
 Research has shown that --
-* GPT-4 is close to human tutors for hints/debugging
 * Chatbots (e.g. Graasp Bot) help beginners (less so for complex tasks)
 * Students appreciate GenAI (but fear accuracy and fairness issues)
-* LLM assistants are converging with Intelligent Tutoring Systems (ITS)
 * Systems like PyTutor improve engagement/performance (but risk dependence)

----

-## Assessment > GenAI Creative Coding Opportunities

-* ShiffBot (p5.js): AI tutor based on Daniel Shiffman's teaching
+* ShiffBot (p5.js): Uses Retrieval-Augmented Generation for a context-aware AI tutor based on Daniel Shiffman's teaching
-* Uses Retrieval-Augmented Generation for context-aware help

 ---